holderdeord/hdo-puppet/README.md

 $ mkdir /etc/puppet/hieradata
 ```

 Special configuration that shouldn't be checked into version control can now be added to `/etc/puppet/hieradata/%{hostname}.yaml`.
-Double check that
-configuration here is only readable by root.
+After creating these,
+the permission should be writable by root and readable by the puppet group:

+    $ chown root:puppet /etc/puppet/hieradata/*
+    $ chmod 0644 /etc/puppet/hieradata/*

 ####